 “The Wave Motion Gun is a valuable power, but we also realize that it is an excessively destructive weapon if we misues it.
 We need to think carefully before we use it,” Okita intones.

 Shortly thereafter they refuse to use it on the Garmillas’ Pluto base because they do not wish to destroy the indigenous lifeforms that reside there.
-According to Ashbaugh, this scene and similar restrained use of the gun throughout the original series was Matsumoto’s way of demonstrating the Japanese were responsible enough to have their own nuclear weapons – perhaps that they were even better suited to the possession of such than America, having suffered uniquely from them.
+According to Ashbaugh, this scene and similar restrained use of the gun throughout the original series was Matsumoto’s way of demonstrating the Japanese were responsible enough to have their own nuclear weapons – perhaps that they were even better suited to the possession of such, having suffered uniquely from them.
 In 2199 Okita not only orders the gun to be used solely for self-defense, he also ponders the nature of the weapon itself in dark apocapalytic ruminations often used for nuclear weapons: “A power that could destoy the universe itself.
 Have we obtained the forbidden fire of Megiddo?”
 When the crew arrives at Pluto and discovers they will have to fight the Garmillas to pass, the use of the gun is hotly debated.
 Echoing the argument that the nuclear bombs saved potentially one million American lives, the crew argues that using the Wave Motion Gun on the Garmillas will save the lives of the Yamato’s pilots.
 “Our goal is not to exterminate the enemy,” insists Okita.
 “The Yamato’s weaponry exists solely for self-defense.”
-Throughout the rest of the series, the Wave Motion Gun is indeed used in only the most dire of circumstances, leaving the Yamato to rely on her more conventional weaponry – her original guns have been retro-fitted with lasers, although in 2199 they are still capable of firing artillery shells as well, which actually proves invaluable on a few occasions.
+Throughout the rest of the series, the Wave Motion Gun is indeed used in only the most dire of circumstances, leaving the Yamato to rely on her more conventional weaponry – her original guns have been retro-fitted with lasers.

 In the original series Starsha does not make much of the Yamato’s Wave Motion Gun, but in 2199 the development of the weapon nearly causes her to turn her back on them entirely.
 “We made the weapon of salvation you offered us into a weapon of destruction,” Okita grimly admits.
 “We are well aware of the gravity of this deed.”
 Feeling betrayed by their use of her technology and heartbroken over the apparent death of Desler, she decides that humanity does not deserve to live.
 However, her surviving sister Yurisha has been with the Yamato for some time and speaks in their defense, explaining that they would never have survived the journey without it and that it was only ever used in their own defense.
 After describing how they showed compassion for their enemies and saved the Garmillas capitol from Desler’s madness, Starsha relents and gives them the technology – the Cosmo Reverser.
 She reveals to the crew that they are not the first to weaponize Wave Motion technology; the Iscandarians once did, and they used it for conquest, destroying entire planets in their quest for empire and power.
 “Promise me you’ll never repeat our mistakes!” she demands.